ilkkapeltola/thumbmark-storage/README.md

 When calling `getItem('foo')`, similarly, the backend knows all three (assuming a stable browser fingerprint) and returns the value `bar`.
 Thus, you're able to use the same storage from any page.
 This is useful for example when transferring a visitor from one page to another and you can't use cookies.

 Why `namespace`?
 You can set that to be anything.
 The idea of the namespace is to avoid collisions with other sites happening to use the same keys and to avoid fingerprint collisions.
-You can safely use the key `id` in your own namespace.
+You can for example safely use the key `id` in your own namespace.
+Without a namespace, common keys like `id` could cause collisions or overwriting data.

 ## Why not use cookies?